 Secondary Programmes vary from five to six weeks.
 As a business volunteer you visit the classroom once a week for five to six weeks and teach a structured programme.

 Futurewize (12 – 14 Years)

-In partnership with Science Foundation Ireland and Fidelity Investments, this 5 week STEM programme links the strands of the junior cycle science curriculum: Earth and Space, Chemical World, Physical World and Biological World, to varied careers and fields of study in STEM.
+In partnership with Science Foundation Ireland, this 5 week STEM programme links the strands of the junior cycle science curriculum: Earth and Space, Chemical World, Physical World and Biological World, to varied careers and fields of study in STEM.
 With hands-on activities students journey through Science, Technology, Engineering and Maths and uncover the future possibilities within.

 Smart Futures (12 – 14 Years)

 Help your students to open their eyes to the vast choice of exciting career paths and opportunities in the STEM sector.
 A Junior Achievement Ireland volunteer will share their career story in this workshop which broadens the reach of the Science Foundation Ireland Smart Futures initiative.

 The Economics of Staying in School explains the economic benefits of an education.

 This programme runs for 40 minutes weekly for six weeks.
 Choices have trade-offs.
 Choices have consequences.
 We teach students informed choices about their future-education, careers, budgets, and other personal economic decisions.

 Designed for 15-16 year olds, volunteers may well learn something as well.